-Telemedicine has gained in popularity with physicians over the last several years because of its ability to solve common issues like reducing readmissions.
-Last year, 800 physicians were asked why they embraced telemedicine:
+Telemedicine has gained in popularity with physicians recently over the years because of its ability to solve common issues like reducing readmissions.
+In 2019, 800 physicians were asked why they embraced telemedicine:

 - 93% felt telehealth visits improved patients’ access to medical care